-Not my credit, but I am quoted in columnist Steven Petrow’s essay, “Am I Too Old For a Mid-Life Crisis?” in the Washington Post.
+Not my credit, but I am quoted in columnist (and my friend) Steven Petrow’s essay, “Am I Too Old For a Mid-Life Crisis?” in the Washington Post.

 SHORT STORY (contributor) and EDITOR

 CURRENTS: Selected Poetry & Prose from the 2012 Cape Henlopen Retreat Writers – My story “Manhunt” appears with stories and poetry from some of Delaware’s best working writers.

 My author interview with Delaware author Cindy Callaghan, creator of the middle grade novel Just Add Magic and follow-ups Lost in London, Lucky Me, Lost in Paris, and Lost in Rome, appeared in the 28th edition of Writers Digest’s Children’s Writer’s & Illustrator’s Market, 2016.